iriscouch/dnsd/README.md

 * Responses to an `A` query with no answers will add the `SOA` record to the response.
 * If the response records are missing a TTL, use the one from the `.zone()` definition (the `SOA` record)

-Without convenience mode, named will simply send your response verbatim, as you define it (or throw an encoding error for missing or bad data).
+Without convenience mode, dnsd will simply send your response verbatim, as you define it (or throw an encoding error for missing or bad data).

 ## Tests